nateReiners/ReactNativeReduxChallenge/README.md

 [setup instructions](https://facebook.github.io/react-native/docs/getting-started.html) provided by our friends at Facebook.
 - Clone this repo to your machine
 - Navigate to RedditViewer in terminal and run `npm install`
+- (Android Studio)
-- (Android) Open the RedditViewer folder in Android Studio and start an emulator
+    - Open the RedditViewer folder with Android Studio.
     - Check the event log.
-If prompted, Add _Root_ and also _Configure_ your Android framework.
+If prompted, Add __Root__ and also __Configure__ your Android framework.
+    - Start an emulator.
+- (XCode)
-- In your terminal, enter `react-native run-android` or `react-native run-ios` respectively
+    - In your terminal enter `react-native run-ios`.
-- NOTE: If the emulator's time drifts more than a minute, you may have to reset it as I'm calculating time since posting using Date.now() upon loading the PostDetail component
+- NOTE: If the emulator's time drifts more than a minute, change the emulators time to the current time using the emulator's UI should fix that.
+I'm using Date.now() upon loading the PostDetail component so the detail view will be unavailable if you